25 MCP ToolsEpisode MemoryPrompt IntelligenceOrchestration

 remembering the codebase.

-The superintelligence context layer between your agents and your codebase.
-Engram's live code knowledge graph delivers full project context in 167 ms, cuts token usage by ~60%, and replaces 20+ file-read round-trips with a single structured graph query — so every agent starts informed from tool call one.
+The superintelligent context layer between your agents and your codebase.
+Engram's live code knowledge graph delivers full project context in 167 ms, cuts token usage by ~60%, builds persistent episode memory across sessions, and transforms vague prompts into structured agent instructions — so every session starts smarter than the last.

 MCP tools